 Role of Executive Officers in Compensation Decisions.
 The CEO annually reviews the performance of each of our executive officers and presents a summary of his evaluations to the Committee.
-Based upon these performance reviews, market analysis conducted by compensation consultants and discussions with our Sr. Vice President, CHRO, the CEO recommends the compensation for this group of officers to the Committee.
+Based upon these performance reviews, market analysis conducted by compensation consultants and discussions with our Sr. V.P. - Human Resources, the CEO recommends the compensation for this group of officers to the Committee.

 Role of the Committee and Board in Setting Executive Compensation.
-At the beginning of each year, the Committee reviews and establishes the Company's financial targets and the CEO's goals and objectives for the year.
-At the end of each year, the Committee evaluates the CEO's performance in light of established goals and objectives, with input from the other independent directors.
+The Committee reviews and establishes the Company's financial targets and the CEO's goals and objectives for the year.
+After the end of each year, the Committee evaluates the CEO's performance in light of established goals and objectives, with input from the other independent directors.
 Based upon the Committee's evaluation and recommendation, the independent directors of the Board set the CEO's annual compensation, including salary, short-term incentive, long-term incentive and equity compensation.